Sorry, this program is not available for local students.

-RMIT is constantly re-imagining the city and the concepts of a liveable city are explored through our lectures, research, international study tours, field excursions and project experiences.
+Re-imagine the city and explore the concept of a liveable city through lectures, research, international study tours, field excursions and project experiences.

-It is the task of the planner to collate, evaluate and present decision-makers and the community with a broad range of technical and scientific information, in a format that is easy to understand.
-This program will teach you to understand all the factors involved in skilfully communicating between stakeholders and creating successful, socially responsible planning outcomes.
+Planners collate, evaluate and present decision-makers and the community with technical and scientific information in a format that is easy to understand.
+This program will teach you to understand the factors involved in skilfully communicating with stakeholders and creating successful, socially responsible planning outcomes.

 All programs are delivered in English.
 You will have access to online resources through the myRMIT student portal.

-Placements include working in strategic planning, statutory planning and social planning in local or state government or the private sector.
-Placements often lead to full-time work after graduation.
+Placements include working in strategic, statutory and social planning in local or state governments or the private sector.
+Placements can lead to full-time work after graduation.

 This program pioneered formal work placements in the industry.
 Many employers now actively seek out RMIT planning students to fill their work placement vacancies.